Stable-Baselines-Team/stable-baselines3-contrib/docs/modules/crossq.rst

 -------

 Performance evaluation of CrossQ on six MuJoCo environments.
-Compared to results from the original paper as well as a version from SBX.
+Compared to results from the original paper as well as a version from `SBX <https://github.com/araffin/sbx>`_.

 .. image:: ../images/crossQ_performance.png